czyzi0/dotfiles/configs/README.md

 ## Terminal
 ### Linux Mint
+Just adjust __Preferences__ manually.

-Adjust `Preferences` manually.
-To run terminal in fullscreen on startup, you need to edit file `/usr/share/applications/org.gnome.Terminal.desktop` and modify lines:
+But to get terminal running in fullscreen on startup, you need to edit `/usr/share/applications/org.gnome.Terminal.desktop` and replace lines:
 ```
 [Desktop Entry]
 Exec=gnome-terminal